bobgreenshields/rivers-of-blood/encounters/Manticore den.md

 [[Hammurabi]] is out hunting but will return as the 1d4 doom timer.

+### Loot
+- 45 gp
+- 86 sp
+- 123 cp
+- gems 34 gp
+- Ring of meteors
+- 14 +1 arrows

 ### Remains of cult scout

 **Tolra Kask** - a female human hunter that had been sent out to co-ordinate the efforts of the goblins and if needed hunt down victims.

 On what is left of her body is a soft leather pouch, quilted with raw wool to provide padding.
 The pouch contains a hinged silver octagon about he size of a large hand mirror.
+In a small pocket is a wax slate and metal scribe.
+The slate has sets of 7 vertical tally marks crossed diagonally with an eighth.
+There are three sets of eight and five uncrossed lines.

 #### The octagon

-The hinges allow it to fold up but when opened out the sides gently stay in place and at each vertex a small warpstone has been embedded into the silver.
+An iron frame in the shape of an octagon has an inlaid silver strip.
+The strip is set with a small warpstone at each vertex.

 The silver has been worked with an intricate geometric design.
 DC 20 investigation check to recognise similar patterns on the silver scales at the [[Temple of Tyr]] on a fail you know you  have seen similar work before but can't remember where.